 We arrived at brand new Britannia by P&O cruises in Southampton docks on the south coast of England on a sunny May morning.
 Our impending trip was a tour around the Norwegian Fjords.
-The ship towered above us, she is gigantic and looked inspiring with her white hull and clean lines.
+The ship towered above us, she was gigantic and looked inspiring with her white hull and clean lines.
 We couldn’t wait to get on board.
-Amazingly, with such a large number of passengers, we were quickly and efficiently relieved of our suitcases, checked in, and embarked.
+Amazingly, with so many passengers, we were quickly and efficiently relieved of our suitcases, checked in, and embarked.

-The first thing you see is the stunning 3-tier atrium featuring a part-chandelier, part-sculpture, center-piece called the Star-Burst.
-It reminded me of a giant ever-twinkling stalagtite.
-The Star-Burst creates an ever-changing view as it glitters in the light and casts a colorful glow over the space below.
-Britannia has benefitted from having one designer in charge of the entire concept and the whole area has the wow factor, and is similar in feel to a grand hotel lobby or the Café de Paris in Monaco, with plenty of luxurious soft sofas and thick rugs dotted around.
+The first thing you see is the stunning 3-tier atrium featuring a part chandelier, part sculpture, and centerpiece called the Star-Burst.
+It reminded me of a giant ever-twinkling staligtite.
+The Star Burst creates an ever-changing view as it glitters in the light and casts a colorful glow over the space below.
+Britannia has benefitted from having one designer in charge of the entire concept, and the whole area has the wow factor and is similar in feel to a grand hotel lobby or the Café de Paris in Monaco, with plenty of luxurious soft sofas and thick rugs dotted around.

-The only design downside was that the deluxe balcony cabins located on deck 15 (A deck) have an overhang from the deck above and which tends to shade the cabin balcony.
-I would recommend a cabin on B or C deck where you should get more sunshine on your balcony.
+The only design downside was that the deluxe balcony cabins on deck 15 (A deck) have an overhang from the above deck, which tends to shade the cabin balcony.
+I would recommend a cabin on B or C deck, where you should get more sunshine on your balcony.

 Headliners Theatre Shows

-The theatre featured a full LED wall with amazing effects, the three shows (Britannia, Once upon a time, and Gravity) were an extravaganza of dancing, music, and light.
-These shows would rival anything in the West End, and are more spectacular than on the other P&O ships.
+The theatre featured a full LED wall with amazing effects, and the three shows (Britannia, Once upon a time, and Gravity) was an extravaganza of dancing, music, and light.
+These shows would rival anything in the West End and are more spectacular than on the other P&O ships.
 The theatre is not completely tiered, so for the best seats, you need to go about 45 minutes before the show.
 The Live Lounge has different cabaret acts every night.